 Federal Work Study

-Northwestern participates in the Federal Work Study (FWS) Program, which provides campus-based jobs to financially eligible students.
-Federal Work Study must be part of a financial aid package.
-Students may work up to an average of 20 hours per week.
+NWHSU participates in the Federal Work Study (FWS) Program, which provides campus-based job to financially eligible students.
+FWS must be a part of your financial aid package.
+Students may work up to 20 hours per week.

 Community Service Program

-Students who are not eligible for the Federal Work Study (FWS) Program, including Canadian and international students, may obtain student employment through Northwestern’s student help program.
+Students who are not eligible for Federal Work Study (FWS) Program, including Canadian and international students, may obtain student employment through NWHSU for up to 20 hours per week.
+Please review student job opportunities for further details.